FZJ-IEK3-VSA/tsib/README.md

 ## About Us
 <a href="http://www.fz-juelich.de/iek/iek-3/EN/Forschung/_Process-and-System-Analysis/_node.html"><img src="https://www.fz-juelich.de/SharedDocs/Bilder/IEK/IEK-3/Abteilungen2015/VSA_DepartmentPicture_2019-02-04_459x244_2480x1317.jpg?__blob=normal" width="400px" alt="Abteilung VSA"></a>

-We are the [Techno-Economic Energy Systems Analysis](https://www.fz-juelich.de/iek/iek-3/EN/Forschung/_Process-and-System-Analysis/_node.html) department at the [Institute of Energy and Climate Research: Electrochemical Process Engineering (IEK-3)](https://www.fz-juelich.de/iek/iek-3/EN/Home/home_node.html) belonging to the [Forschungszentrum Jülich](https://www.fz-juelich.de/).
+We are the [Institute of Energy and Climate Research: Techno-Economic Energy Systems Analysis (IEK-3)](https://www.fz-juelich.de/iek/iek-3/EN/Forschung/_Process-and-System-Analysis/_node.html) belonging to the [Forschungszentrum Jülich](https://www.fz-juelich.de/).
 Our interdisciplinary department's research is focusing on energy-related process and systems analyses.
 Data searches and system simulations are used to determine energy and mass balances, as well as to evaluate performance, emissions and costs of energy systems.
 The results are used for performing comparative assessment studies between the various systems.
 Our current priorities include the development of energy strategies, in accordance with the German Federal Government’s greenhouse gas reduction targets, by designing new infrastructures for sustainable and secure energy supply chains and by conducting cost analysis studies for integrating new technologies into future energy market frameworks.

 ## Acknowledgement

 This work was supported by the Helmholtz Association under the Joint Initiative ["Energy System 2050   A Contribution of the Research Field Energy"](https://www.helmholtz.de/en/research/energy/energy_system_2050/).

 <a href="https://www.helmholtz.de/en/"><img src="https://www.helmholtz.de/fileadmin/user_upload/05_aktuelles/Marke_Design/logos/HG_LOGO_S_ENG_RGB.jpg" alt="Helmholtz Logo" width="200px" style="float:right"></a>